 Many surgeons prefer smooth round implants for augmentation and often use the anatomic implants for reconstruction.
 Much of the choice in implants is surgeon-preference.
-You can trust that Dr. Kayser will recommend the implant with which he can get the best aesthetic result.
+You can trust that Daniela Rodriguez, MD, PLC will recommend the implant with which he can get the best aesthetic result.

 Informed consent is crucial to successful breast implant surgery.
 Informed consent results when patients are provided with all the facts and information necessary to make an educated decision to proceed with a medical treatment or surgical procedure.
-Dr. Kayser and his staff will provide all the necessary information to insure that you will be able to make a fully informed decision.
+Daniela Rodriguez, MD, PLC and his staff will provide all the necessary information to insure that you will be able to make a fully informed decision.